 Bowen Island Municipality has a special relationship with the Islands Trust that is set out in its Letters Patent and the Islands Trust Act.
 Bowen Island Municipality must have regard for the “Preserve and Protect” Object of the Trust when adopting a bylaw or issuing a permit or license, must submit its Official Community Plan (OCP) bylaws for approval and refer non-OCP bylaws that include a reference to a matter included in the Islands Trust Policy Statement.
 The Islands Trust and Bowen Island Municipality also have a Protocol Agreement that describes the principles and processes that underpin our positive relationship.

 Bowen Island is represented on the Islands Trust Council by two Municipal Councillors, elected through a ‘double-direct’ system during regular local government elections.
-For the 2018-2022 term, Trustee Sue Ellen Fast and Trustee Michael Kaile are elected to Islands Trust Council.
-The Islands Trust Council has voted to have Trustee Fast also serve on the Islands Trust Executive Committee and Islands Trust Conservancy Board.
+For the 2018-2022 term, Trustee Sue Ellen Fast and Trustee Judith Gedye are elected to Islands Trust Council.
+Trustee Fast is on the Trust Programs Committee.
+Trustee Gedye is Chair of the Islands Trust Governance Committee.

 The Islands 2050 Policy Statement Amendment Project is designed to help Trust Council plan for the challenges and opportunities that the Islands Trust Area will face over the next 30 years.